Macaulay Posets and Rings: Quotients by Monomial Ideals

 Chong's theorem also give results to the problem posed by Bezrukov and Leck.
 It should be mentioned that Chong's results in \cite{ChongKaiFongErnest2015Hfoc} are more general than what we have presented here.
-A generalization of colored square free rings is defined, and Chong shows that among these generalized colored square free rings, the only Macaulay rings with a certain domination order, are the ones in Theorem \ref{Chong_Macaulay_1}and Theorem \ref{Chong_Macaulay_2}.
-Theorem \ref{Bezrukov_Elsässer_Macaulay_Theorem} shows that the Mermin-Murai Theorem can be generalized much further that the cases Chong considered.
+A generalization of colored square-free rings is defined, and Chong shows that among these generalized colored square-free rings, the only Macaulay rings with a certain domination order, are the ones in Theorem \ref{Chong_Macaulay_1} and Theorem \ref{Chong_Macaulay_2}.